gary-archer/oauth.developmentcertificates/README.md

 # OAuth Development Certificates

-Development certificates for use with my blog's OAuth code samples.\
+Development certificates and keys for use with my blog's OAuth code samples.\
-Wildcard certificates are used so that there is a single certificate to manage.\
+Wildcard certificates are used so that there is a single certificate and key to manage.\
-Real certificates should of course not be checked into a public repository like this.
+Real private keys should of course not be checked into a public repository like this.

 ## Certification Creation

-Certificates can be recreated when required with one of these commands:
+Certificates and keys can be recreated when required with one of these commands:

 ```bash
 ./makecerts.sh mycompany